nicolasgrosfort/head-md-oracle-of-suits/code/2025-11-05/anachrony/README.md

 > _Backlog items sorted by priority_

-- Write the text for all hidden cards
-- Prepare presentation (9:30)

-### Nice to have

 - Prototype the "Joker" sequence
 - Prototype the "Edo "Japan" sequence
 - Implement the Joker sequence